 “I can now sleep better because [my food] doesn’t have to digest while I’m sleeping.” -@TBollen

 “I feel more relaxed and not so heavy when sleeping.
 If I eat right before bed my stomach hurts in the morning and all night; now that I stop eating 2 hours before bed my stomach doesn’t hurt and I sleep better.” -@lizzyloo22

 What’s In & What’s Out

 - No solid food less than 2 hours before bedtime.

 - If you slip, no biggie.
 Slipping means you’re trying, which is what counts!
 You can get back on track tomorrow.

 Why This Is A Good Idea

 Eating less than 2 hours before bed can be counterproductive.
-First, sleep slows down your digestion which prevents you from properly digesting your food, and can often contribute to bloating and discomfort.
-Secondly, your body focuses on digesting instead of resting, potentially preventing you from getting the sleep your body needs.
+First, sleep slows down your digestion which prevents you from properly processing your food, and can often contribute to bloating and discomfort.
+Second, your body focuses on digesting instead of resting, potentially preventing you from getting the sleep your body needs.

 Late night snacking can also result in excess calorie consumption.
 We often snack at night because we are tired or bored, not because we are truly hungry, and end up reaching for things like chips or ice cream, not things our bodies need.
 Listen to your body to determine if you are truly hungry.